tsairinius/dragon-boat-seat-assignment/README.md

+When cloning or pulling updates from this project, make sure to run the following command in order to install all necessary dependencies: npm install

 In order to run the webpage, you will need to create a local server.
 To do so, follow the steps below:
 1. In a terminal, navigate to the dragon boat repository and execute the following command: python -m SimpleHTTPServer 1337